wcleeah/servergo/README.md

 ## TODO
 - [x] parse body
 - [x] unit test for route.Req and route.Res
-- [ ] assert / error handling
+- [x] assert / error handling
-- [ ] add route and see if the whole thing works
+- [x] add route and see if the whole thing works
+- [ ] some more unit testing
 - [ ] 1.1 support
 - [ ] 2 support
 - [ ] CORS support